 The holiday stress is real!
 No matter how much thought I put in being mindful about celebrating Christmas and the new year, and how much I plan to have done things in advance and not rush, the week before the holidays always brings a lot of stress for me.
 As such, I decided that this… Continue reading Gifting myself a break

-For the first time, I talked openly with close friends about our plans to retire in our mid-thirties.
-I did highlight caveats and defined it as the fact that we are saving enough to technically create our own “retirement fund“ allowing us to be free to do whatever we want to do.
-I explained that… Continue reading Talking openly about my Financial Independence Plan
+For the first time, I talked openly with close friends about our plans to have the option to retire in our mid-thirties.
+I did highlight caveats and defined it as the fact that we are saving enough to technically create our own “retirement fund“ allowing us to be free to do whatever we want to… Continue reading Talking openly about my Financial Independence Plan